What Business Owners Can And Can’t Do: Google Review Policy

 After providing customers with a service, simply ask them politely whether they wouldn’t mind writing a review for your business.

-The key word here is ask, so make sure not to demand reviews or inconvenience your customers with multiple requests.
+The key word when asking for Google reviews is “ask“, so make sure not to demand reviews or inconvenience your customers with requests at the wrong time (like when they haven’t been to your business in a while).

 2) You Can Reply To All Google Reviews

-It’s common knowledge that businesses can reply to customer reviews on Google, but what might not be as widely known is that businesses are allowed to respond to every review.
+It’s common knowledge that businesses can reply to customer reviews on Google, and it’s also known that getting Google reviews helps SEO.
+But what might not be as widely known is that responding to Google reviews helps SEO.

 Google even encourages businesses to respond to Google reviews, stating: